ariyamehr777/Optimization-Models-R/README.md

 # Optimization-Models-R
-A simple linear programming maximization example using R and lpSolve
+This repository demonstrates how to solve a simple linear programming maximization problem using the `lpSolve` package in R.